 |Debt snowball: Pay off your smallest debts first while making the minimum payment on your other debts.||Debt avalanche: Pay off high-interest debts first while making the minimum payment on your other debts.|

 Gather momentum to pay down your debt quickly with the debt snowball method.
 Using this debt repayment strategy, you’ll pay off the smallest debts first, knocking out the less intimidating balances and working your way up to bigger, more expensive debts.

-The debt snowball method makes it easier to eliminate the number of debts you have since you start with smaller balances that can be repaid faster.
+The debt snowball method makes it easier to eliminate the number of debts you have, since you start with smaller balances that can be repaid faster.
 With less debts to juggle, debt repayment can be less of a puzzle.

 The debt avalanche method eliminates the most costly debt first by targeting the debts with the highest interest rates.
-This ensures you’re saving the most money on interest in the long run.
+This ensures that you’re saving the most money on interest in the long run.
 However, if your highest-cost debts have large balances, it may feel as though you’re making slow progress to start.

-If you’re having trouble paying off big debts, consider lumping your debt together with a debt consolidation loan.
-(More on this below.)
+If you’re having trouble paying off big debts, consider lumping your debt together with a debt consolidation loan (more on this below).

-Step 5: Explore debt relief options
+8. Explore debt relief options

 If you’re earning as much as you can and there are no more areas to trim, it may be time to consolidate debt or explore other debt relief options.